cms636/cms636.github.io/_posts/2017-03-15-peter-pojiang-chaoran.md

 ![possible visualization]({{site.baseurl}}/assets/3-15.jpg)
 ![chaoran-images-001.jpg]({{site.baseurl}}/assets/chaoran-images-001.jpg)

-* The relationship between the present major raod, waterway, and travel spots, to their location in antiquity.
+* The relationship between the present major road, waterway, and travel spots, to their location in antiquity.
 Maybe limited to those near current major roads.
 * The relationship between thhe present-day village locations and the travel spot.
 Maybe Ibn Jubayr stayed nearby the town, or in a particular neighborhood in the town.
 Although we're not sure the coordinate data is that precise, and may just code to the center of each town.

 ![chaoran-images-002.jpg]({{site.baseurl}}/assets/chaoran-images-002.jpg)